behemphi/behemphi-python-flask-dev-env/README.md

   the terms of service or you'll end up in a bit of a loop trying to trouble- shoot

+In order to take advantage of some local feedback loops, and keep git hooks under source control, run the following command:

+`git config --local core.hooksPath .githooks/`

+Now git will look for hooks in that directory and the team can share changes to them in the usual way we manage code.

 ## Dev Env Config (Tutorial Style)